-Making the decision to have a baby is one of the most monumental moments—and if you are there, let me be the first to say, "yay!"
+Making the decision to have a baby is a monumental moment.
+And if you're there, let me be the first to say, "yay!"
 I am so excited for you and everything to come on your conception and parenthood journey.
 I also want to acknowledge that while this is exciting, trying to get pregnant can feel stressful—especially if you are hoping to get pregnant quickly.
-Once you make the decision, suddenly it seems like all you can think about is getting pregnant!
-So as you learn about how to get pregnant, and as you move through this chapter of your life, do what you can to be gentle with yourself, practice self-care and remember how vitally important YOU are!
+Once you make the decision, suddenly it seems like all you can think about is getting pregnant.
+So as you learn about how to conceive, and as you move through this chapter of your life, do what you can to be gentle with yourself, practice self-care and remember how vitally important you are.
 (Your future baby would agree).

-In addition to taking good care of yourself, you probably have a ton of questions about how to get pregnant—we totally get it.
+In addition to taking good care of yourself, you probably have a ton of questions about how to get pregnant.

-Before we dive into how to get pregnant, remember that your health care provider should always be your go-to for questions specific to you and your situation.
+Before we dive into exactly how conception works, remember that your health care provider should always be your go-to for questions specific to you and your situation.
 Generally speaking, we say that if you are under the age of 35 and have been trying to get pregnant through sex for 12 months, or 6 months for those 35 and older, it's time to reach out to your provider for support.
 But you can always check in sooner if you have concerns.

 1. Get prepared for getting pregnant.